cloudendpoints/endpoints-management-python/CONTRIBUTING.rst

 1. Make sure that your commit messages clearly describe the changes.
 1. [Send][12] a pull request.

-Here are some guidelines for hacking on `google-scc`.
+Here are some guidelines for hacking on `google-esp-library`.

 Before writing code, file an issue
 ----------------------------------